 We will construct Hurwitz covers $f$ from branching graphs $\varGamma$.
 In this construction, we will actually use Hurwitz galaxies $G$.
-Moreover, we want $f$ to have the same automorphisms as $\varGamma$ and we will see, that $f$ has the same automorphisms as $G$.
-This leads to the following definition. \begin{Definition} An isomorphism between two branching graphs $\varGamma$ and $\varGamma'$, is a map of graphs $f:\varGamma\to\varGamma'$, such that the corresponding map between their respective Hurwitz galaxies $\tilde{f}:G(\varGamma)\to G(\varGamma')$ is an isomorphism. \end{Definition}

-We note, that only branching graphs of type $(g,(d),(d))$ have automorphisms.
+Moreover, we want to relate the automorphism groups.
+To be more preice, we will see that there are natural bijections between the set of Hurwitz covers of type $(g,\mu,\nu)$, branching graphs of type $(g,\mu,\nu)$ and Hurwitz galaxies of type $(g,\mu,\nu)$.
+Furthermore, we will see that for a Hurwitz cover $f$, the corresponding branching graph $\varGamma$ and Hurwitz galaxy $G$, there are natural isomorphisms between their automorphism groups.\\ We note that only branching graphs of type $(g,(d),(d))$ have automorphisms.
 This may be seen by an easy graph theoretic argument.
-However, we will give a proof by connecting the automorphisms of branching graphs to automorphisms of factorizations in the symmetric group in Section \ref{sub:poly}.
+We will give a proof by connecting the automorphisms of branching graphs to automorphisms of factorizations in the symmetric group in Section \ref{sub:poly}.

-We can compute the Hurwitz number in terms of isomorphism classes of branching graphs of type $(g,\mu,\nu)$.
+We can compute Hurwitz numbers in terms of isomorphism classes of branching graphs of type $(g,\mu,\nu)$.
 We denote the set of all isomorphism classes of branching graphs of type $(g,\mu,\nu)$ by $\mathcal{B}_g(\mu,\nu)$ .

-\begin{Proposition}[\cite{OPsecondversion},\cite{GJV},\cite{PJ}] With notation as above, we have:
+\begin{proposition}[\cite{OPsecondversion},\cite{GJV},\cite{PJ}] With notation as above, we have:

-\end{Proposition}
+\end{proposition}

-The idea behind the proof of Proposition \ref{prop:hurwitzgraphcorr} is to express Hurwitz galaxies and branching graphs as pullbacks of certain graph on $\PC$ in the following sense: Fix some $f\in\mathbb{H}_g(\mu,\nu)$.
+The idea behind the proof of Proposition \ref{prop:hurwitzgraphcorr} is to express Hurwitz galaxies and branching graphs as pullbacks of certain graphs on $\PC$ in the following sense: Fix some $f\in\mathbb{H}_g(\mu,\nu)$.
 Draw the graph whose vertices are the $m=2g-2+\ell(\mu)+\ell(\nu)$ roots of unity and whose edges connect them as in the left graph in Figure \ref{corr}.
 The pre-image of this graph under $f$ is a Hurwitz galaxy of type $(g,\mu,\nu)$ and each Hurwitz galaxy of type $(g,\mu,\nu)$ appears that way.
 Similar for branching graphs, we draw the graph whose vertices are the $m$ roots of unity and $0$ on $\PC$ and whose edges connect $0$ to each root of unity as in the right graph in Figure \ref{corr} and take the pre-image.